Home » Rome » Palazzo Colonna

 The vault of the Great Hall of the Gallery contains various representations of Marcantonio II Colonna, commander of the papal fleet.

-We suggest you walk around freely in this beautiful space, amongst the paintings, sculptures, and precious furnishings which are the heart of the family art collections bound by the fidecommesso (a trust) since 1800.
+We suggest you walk around freely in this beautiful space amongst the paintings, sculptures, and precious furnishings that have been the heart of the family art collections bound by the fidecommesso (a trust) since 1800.

 The artworks are inextricably tied to the palace’s walls and may not be alienated nor divided, which is the best way to guarantee their preservation over time.